The Wrong Way We’ve Been Told To Build Resilience

 What real resilience looks like

-Real resilience is functional and sustainable.
-It isn’t about how much you can take before you break.
+It’s not about how much you can take before you break.

-It’s about noticing when the cost has become too high, and choosing to rest, reset, reflect, and realign before you go again.
+It’s about noticing when the cost has become too high and choosing to rest, reset, reflect, and realign before you go again.

-Because the kind of impact we want to make - in our families, our work, and our communities doesn’t come from how much we can endure.
+Because the kind of impact we want to make, in our families, our work, and our communities, doesn’t come from how much we can endure.

 So next time you hear “just push through,” ask yourself: